Planning-nl/vugel-docs/docs/README.md

 ## Z-Index
 Defines the stacking order of elements, behaves exactly like its' CSS counterpart.
 You can use the `z-index` property, which takes a (floating point) number, to define a z-index.
-Notice that a negative number can also be used, and defines that the texture should be 'behind' the z-index context root's texture (if it has one).
+Notice that it is also possible to set a negative number, which means that the texture should be 'behind' the z-index context root's texture (if it has one).

 In CSS there are several rules for when a **z-index context** is created.
 In Vugel, a node is a z-index context if (and